Thringstone Primary School

 Our Curriculum

-We teach all the National Curriculum subjects alongside Religious Education and PSHE.
-In some areas we use carefully chosen published schemes to guarantee clear progression and high-quality teaching.
-In others, we have designed our own curriculum, drawing on expert advice and our local context to make learning relevant for our children.
+Where classes are taught in mixed-age groups, learning is carefully sequenced so that knowledge builds over time and children continue to make clear progress.
+In some subjects we use carefully chosen published resources to support progression and consistency.
+In others, we have designed our own curriculum, drawing on expert guidance and our local context to make learning meaningful and relevant for our pupils.

 Our Three Drivers